 To register for the closing live book club webinar, please visit the webinar page on ProjectManagement.com, find the book club closing webinar and click on the “Register for this webinar” link.

-Please visit the book club information and discussion on the Project Management.com books page.
+Please visit the book club information on the Project Management.com books page.

 For additional questions, please visit the ProjectManagement.com Book Club FAQ page.